pranav-kalvium/Tic_Tac_Toe/README.md

 # Tic-Tac-Toe Game

 ## Description
 A simple and interactive Tic-Tac-Toe game built with HTML, CSS, and JavaScript.
-Players take turns placing X and O marks on a 3x3 grid, with the goal of getting three in a row horizontally, vertically, or diagonally.
+Players take turns placing X and O marks on a 3x3 grid, with the goal of getting three in a row horizontally, vertically or diagonally.

 ## How to Play
 1. The game starts with Player X's turn